catspook/Shadow_Over_Darkmoor/README.md

 ![pink-inv](https://raw.githubusercontent.com/catspook/Shadow_Over_Darkmoor/master/doc/pink-inv.png)

 ### Fight 30 unique enemies!
-Punch A Creepy Child Holding a Cursed Doll and A Werewolf Drink a Pina Colada in the face!
+Punch A Creepy Child Holding a Cursed Doll and A Werewolf Drinking a Pina Colada in the face!
 ![pink-enemy](https://raw.githubusercontent.com/catspook/Shadow_Over_Darkmoor/master/doc/pink-enemy.png)

 Darkmoor is also customizable!
 To add more enemies, locations, or items to the game, alter the data files in